DustinAlandzes/project-euler/README.md

 # project-euler

+## Solved Problems

-* problem 1 - find the sum of all the multiples of 3 or 5 below 1000.
+1. find the sum of all the multiples of 3 or 5 below 1000.

-* problem 2 - by considering the terms in the Fibonacci sequence whose values do not exceed four million, find the sum of the even-valued terms.
+2. by considering the terms in the Fibonacci sequence whose values do not exceed four million, find the sum of the even-valued terms.

-* problem 3 - what is the largest prime factor of the number 600851475143
+3. what is the largest prime factor of the number 600851475143

-* problem 4 - find the largest palindrome made from the product of two 3-digit numbers.
+4. find the largest palindrome made from the product of two 3-digit numbers.

-* problem 5 - what is the smallest positive number that is evenly divisible by all of the numbers from 1 to 20?
+5. what is the smallest positive number that is evenly divisible by all of the numbers from 1 to 20?

-* problem 6 - find the difference between the sum of the squares of the first one hundred natural numbers and the square of the sum.
+6. find the difference between the sum of the squares of the first one hundred natural numbers and the square of the sum.

-* problem 7 - what is the 10 001st prime number?
+7. what is the 10,001st prime number?

+8. find the thirteen adjacent digits in the 1000-digit number that have the greatest product. what is the value of this product?

+9. there exists exactly one Pythagorean triplet for which a + b + c = 1000. find the product abc.

+10. find the sum of all the primes below two million.

-* problem 16 - what is the sum of the digits of the number 21000?
+16. what is the sum of the digits of the number 21000?

-* problem 22 - what is the total of all the name scores in the file?
+22. what is the total of all the name scores in the file?

-* problem 48 - find the last ten digits of the series, 11 + 22 + 33 + ... + 10001000.
+48. find the last ten digits of the series, 11 + 22 + 33 + ... + 10001000.